Use online tables for real-time feature serving

 Preview

-Online Tables Preview is available in the following regions: us-east-1, us-west-2, eu-west-1, ap-southeast-2.
+Online tables are in Public Preview in the following regions: us-east-1, us-west-2, eu-west-1, ap-southeast-1, ap-southeast-2.
+For pricing information, see Online Tables pricing.

 An online table is a read-only copy of a Delta Table that is stored in row-oriented format optimized for online access.
 Online tables are fully serverless tables that auto-scale throughput capacity with the request load and provide low latency and high throughput access to data of any scale.
-Online tables are designed to work with Databricks Model Serving, Feature Serving, and retrieval-augmented generation (RAG) applications where they are used for fast data lookups.
+Online tables are designed to work with Mosaic AI Model Serving, Feature Serving, and retrieval-augmented generation (RAG) applications where they are used for fast data lookups.

 You can also use online tables in queries using Lakehouse Federation.
 When using Lakehouse Federation, you must use a Serverless SQL warehouse to access online tables.
 Only read operations (SELECT) are supported.
 This capability is intended for interactive or debugging purposes only and should not be used for production or mission critical workloads.